How to move on from breastfeeding

 Breastfeeding provides many health benefits for the both of you.
 But remember, how you feed your baby is your decision.

-How to a prepare a bottle of formula milk
+How to prepare a bottle of formula milk

 To prevent a poorly tummy, always sterilise your bottle and teat before you prepare formula milk.
 You can do this by using cold water sterilising solution, steam sterilising or boiling.
 If you choose to buy a home steriliser then simply follow the instructions specific to that appliance.

 Pour fresh tap water into the kettle and flick it on.
-Once its boiled, leave to cool to around 40 degrees Celsius.
+Once it’s boiled, leave to cool for no longer than 30 minutes.
 Don’t use bottled water to prepare formula milk.

 Always follow the dosing chart on the product label when adding formula powder scoops to the water.
 Level each scoop off with the back of a clean knife and don't press the powder down.

-Now put the lid on the bottle tightly and shake vigorously, as if you were shaking up your favourite cocktail, until the power is completely dissolved.
+Now put the lid on the bottle tightly and shake vigorously, as if you were shaking up your favourite cocktail, until the powder is completely disolved.